NotTheDeveloper/JDA-Commons/docs/index.md

 ### Methods

-> Returns: The method or class, which should used instead
+> Returns: The method or class, which should used instead.
 ```swift
 value()
 ```